lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/mpi_usage_error_detection.md

 # Introduction

-MPI as the de-facto standard for parallel applications of the the massage passing paradigm offers more than one hundred different API calls with complex restrictions.
+MPI as the de-facto standard for parallel applications of the message passing paradigm offers more than one hundred different API calls with complex restrictions.
 As a result, developing applications with this interface is error prone and often time consuming.
 Some usage errors of MPI may only manifest on some platforms or some application runs, which further complicates the